Skip to content

 4. Miniconda installed on the instance.
 Miniconda is a lightweight version of Anaconda.

 Once the prerequisites are complete, the following steps must be performed to install and setup Jupyter Notebook Server.
 It is highly recommended to build an Anaconda Environment using a reproducible Environment File.
-The steps below belong to the official Jupyter documentation available at https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#.
+The steps below belong to the official Jupyter documentation available at https://jupyter-server.readthedocs.io/en/stable/operators/public-server.html.

 Warning